dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

      - 0.3

 Ocean's :doc:`problem-inspector </docs_inspector/sdk_index>` can help you to understand such differences in solution quality.
+The code below visualizes the sample set returned from a quantum computer in your browser.

 >>> import dwave.inspector
 >>> bqm = circuit_bqm(2)
 >>> sampleset1 = sampler1.sample(bqm, num_reads=5000, return_embedding=True)
 >>> dwave.inspector.show(sampleset1)

-The figure below shows that for the BQM representing two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, with its 20 variables and 34 edges, the clique embedding uses chains of length two to represent nodes that the embedding found by the code above represents without chains.
+The figure below, constituted of snapshots from the problem inspector for submissions to the two samplers defined above, shows that for the BQM representing two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, with its 20 variables and 34 edges, the clique embedding uses chains of length two to represent nodes that the embedding found by the code above represents without chains.

 .. figure:: ../_images/MultiGateCircuit_Embedding2.png
    :name: Problem_MultiGateCircuit_Embedding2